Can not connect to Access

 See also [BactoBox® acting up?](/troubleshooting/bactobox-r-acting-up.md).

-This site can't be reached with ERR_CONNECTION_REFUSED
+## ***This site can't be reached*****&#x20;with `ERR_CONNECTION_REFUSED`**

-Error message when you try to connect to Access.
+<figure><img src="https://sbtinstruments.com/wp-content/uploads/2025/01/Chrome-cant-be-reached-ERR_CONNECTION_REFUSED.png" alt=""><figcaption><p>Error message when you try to connect to Access.</p></figcaption></figure>

 The error message indicates that the physical connection works and there *is* some connectivity.
 However, something blocks the connection attempt.
 Let's figure out what is wrong:

-1. Ensure that you use HTTP and not HTTPS.
-Click the address bar and type out http://10.20.30.40 as shown in the image below.
-Press enter to see if it works.
+1. Ensure that you use **HTTP** and *not* **HTTPS**.
+Click the address bar and type out[ **http://10.20.30.40**](http://10.20.30.40) as shown in the image below.
+Press enter to see if it works.\

 2. Try again with another computer.
 It could be that a local system setting blocks the connection.